llscreamll/nodeJs_express_mySql_Pug_Shop/README.md

-1. Импортировать в mySQL 2 файла из папки 'add_to_Sql'
+1. Import 2 files from the 'add_to_Sql'folder to mySQL
-2. Настроить покдлючение к базе данных mySQL в app.js
+2. Configure a connection to a mySQL database in app.js
-3. Запустить проект.
+3. Start the project.